How to Choose Your Wedding Flowers

 Still, words of wisdom embraced bring their own rewards.

-The most important thing to remember is that you’ve already found your soulmate — and that’s the only real hard part!
+The most important thing to remember is that you’ve already found your soulmate —and that’s the hardest part!